forem/forem/docs/installation/docker.md

 # Installing DEV with Docker [Beta]

+Our docker implementation is incomplete and may not work smoothly.
+Please kindly [report any issues](https://github.com/thepracticaldev/dev.to/issues/new/choose)!

 ## Installing prerequisites

 _These prerequisites assume you're working on an operating system supported by Docker._